 On average, 36% of Essex households have limited or no access to off-street parking.
-This is higher than the UK average of around 30%7 of households and rises considerably in more urban areas, with higher density housing, restricting resident access to convenient and fairly priced EV charge points.
-In early 2023, we will be submitting a bid through the Government On-street Residential Charge point Scheme (ORCS) to secure funding for a first phase of on-street charge points in areas that do not have offstreet parking on driveways.
+This is higher than the UK average of around 30%7 and rises considerably in more urban areas, with higher density housing, restricting resident access to convenient and fairly priced EV charge points.
+Earlier this year, we secured funding through the Government On-street Residential Charge point Scheme (ORCS) for a first phase of on-street charge points in areas that do not have off-street parking or driveways.